 · Copies of utility bills for the property

 · Details of the community status where applicable

 Fortunately your Lawyer and the buyers will be doing most of the work.
 (See our list of services for recommendations on Spanish Lawyers)

 Once the property sales price has been agreed, a reservation fee of around €3000 is paid by the buyer to reserve your property and remove the property from the open market.
 You will not receive this money until the buyer and their lawyer have done all the relevant property searches, and the next payment of 10% deposit is paid.
 Once the 10% contract has been signed and the monies paid, if the buyer pulls out of the property sale the 10% is non refundable and you will get to keep the amount.

 Having said this if you as the seller decide to renege on the contract, you may have to pay the potential buyer twice the amount of deposit by way of compensation.

-Payment made to the Estate agent, based on the commission contract you have in place with them.
+Payment made to the estate agent, based on the commission contract you have in place with them.
 Usually 5% of the property sales price.
-This can be deducted from, your, as the sellers capital tax bill.
+This could be potentially deducted from your capital gains tax bill.